Ctrl-Alt-Contributors/Introduction-/About the members.md

 **Shankho Boron Ghosh**
 Hey Universe.
 I am Shankho, your go to jugaad guy.
 I have a variety of interests ranging from physics to computer science.
 I am freshman pursuing electronics, having experience in python, IoT and exploring more areas.

+[Ayush Bhardwaj](https://github.com/hastagAB) Currently, I'm an undergrad at Amity University, Noida persuing engineering Degree in Computer Science.
+I love to explore technology and always strive to learn a new skill.
+I am a Data Science Learner & Machine Learning Enthusiast and looking forward to being a Machine learning engineer or an ML researcher.
+Skills I have acquired till now : Proficiency in C/C++, Python(Developer & Data Science Specialization), kivy, Linux, HTML5, CSS3,SQL, Google Cloud, Tensorflow.